perelengo/uml-scripting-engine/README.md

 ## Components
 ### uml2qvto.xsl
-Transpiles the uml2qvto profile applications to a qvto transformation.
+Transpiles the uml2qvto profile applications to a qvto

-This transformation is finished and works.

 #### Development requirements
 It is necessary to clone and execute mvn clean install on [net.samsarasoftware.install-dependencies](https://github.com/perelengo/net.samsarasoftware.install-dependencies) to install all eclipse plugins dependencies as maven dependencies.